Microsoft Print to PDF driver, Unreadable PDFs & Windows Incompatibility Issues

 What was tried: Attempts focused on finding or restoring the feature within the OS.

-Problem: Print to PDF feature disappears
+Problem: Print to PDF feature disappears or fails to enable

 What users observed: The Print to PDF printer was missing or could not be re-enabled after being turned off.
 Normal UI paths failed silently.